shjWilson/docker-serverless-aws-client/Readme.md

 Where:

-1. To get IMAGE-ID run command
+1. You can get image ID by running following command:

    ```docker image ls```